mambonoob/gentoo-dotfiles/README.md

 I use a combination of i3+zsh+alacritty, but I also include these dotfiles:

+- openbox
 - i3
-- bspwm/sxhkd
 - Alacritty
-- zsh, fish and bash config
+- .bashrc
 - .Xresources
-- vim
+- (n)vim
-- a bunch of other shit
+- some other stuff

 included scripts: